markand/nsnake/INSTALL.md

 NSnake INSTALL
 ==============

-To build nsnake, you need a C compiler, [CMake][] and the curses library.
+To build nsnake, you need a C compiler and ncurses.

 Note for Windows
 ----------------